 The limitations of words prevent David from being able to explain to Petra what he she has done.
 Were he able to communicate with her through thoughts, he would be able to fully explain all of the urgency and risks associated with using her ability, but it is not safe to do so through normal language because of her youth.

-As usual, Uncle Axel does not adhere to traditional Wanukian beliefs.
-He does, however, understand Wanukians, and he knows that they will be looking for a sin on which to blame their poor crops so that they do not have to look inward and question themselves.
+As usual, Uncle Axel does not adhere to traditional Waknukian beliefs.
+He does, however, understand Waknukians, and he knows that they will be looking for a sin on which to blame their poor crops so that they do not have to look inward and question themselves.
 In typical Wyndham fashion, the chapter ends with a cliffhanger.